ashishsonone/Excel-Duckdb-Add-In/README.md

     `=QUERY("SELECT * FROM marks JOIN students on marks.student_id=students.id", "marks", A1:D10, "students", F1:K10)`
 - [x] clean up connections after query runs
 - [x] Isolate parallel queries - uses new schema per query
-- [ ] Figure out how to work without network location for manifest
-- [ ] Publish to addin store so that one click install
+- [?]
+Publish to addin store so that one click install this seems pretty complicated. need 365 subscription and partner account so skipping for now. loading via trusted network location is pretty straighforward.
 - [x] clean up files added via db.registerFileText - use db.DropFile()
 - [x] Add debug functions - DEBUG_LAST_EXEC_LOGS, DEBUG_TABLES, DEBUG_FILES
+- [x] Figure out how to work without network location for manifest
+    hack: For now we can just create a network share for a public folder so you actually don't need another computer on the network

 ## prod build
 npm run build